Collineations of particles in the Kob-Andersen system: Abstract

 \section{Abstract}

 In these supplemental materials (SM), we describe the interaction potentials used in our simulations of the Kob-Andersen system (KAS) and provide the details of our simulation procedure.
 We also describe the algorithm used for the chain-search.
-Besides, for the reference, we show some of the standard well-known results obtained on the KAS.
-Finally, these SM contain the extended versions of some figures presented in the main text.
-Here, we focus on the KAS.
-The general scheme for obtaining the data on the Wahnstr\"{o}m system (WS) was quite similar.
-We do not describe the details for the WS here.
+Besides, we show the data on the pressure of inherent structures and how it depends on the temperature of the parent structures.
+Finally, these SM contain the figures analogous to Fig.5,6 in the main text, but calculated on the parent structures.

 \today